ZainVS/ZainVS/README.md

-I make different projects.
-My programs mainly are coded in Python.
+I make projects that are coded in Python.